Friendscover/my-website/about.md

 <img src="https://avatars.githubusercontent.com/u/37114020?s=460&u=4d138f07b6d7214db31244226181ba42bc2388e7&v=4" alt="Tobias Klöppers Foto">

 Hi, my name is Tobias Klöpper and I am currently working as a Projectmanager at [agriportance](https://agriportance.com/).
+At agriportance I am responsible for consulting customers during and after the sustainability certification process in the ISSC and REDcert system.

 Previously I studied agriculture in Germany and finished my Bachelors Degree in the summer of 2021!
 During my free time I am learning Ruby on Rails with the help of TheOdinProject.
 You can follow my progress at [Github](https://github.com/Friendscover).

 But not all of my free time is used to code.
 I am also engaged in indoor rock climbing and sometimes my friends and I play some games together.